terzza/dictator/README.md

 # Dictator
+Dictator is a commandline program that allows you to dictate to your computer and have the text transcription be displayed in the terminal, ready to be copy and pasted wherever you may need it.

-Dictator is a small commandline program to easily use Whisper, the AI audio transcription model from OpenAI.
+Under the hood Dictator use Whisper, the AI speech recognition model from OpenAI.